Cloves are the flower buds of the clove tree, an evergreen also known as Syzygium aromaticum (

-Both mixtures improved liver function, reduced inflammation and decreased oxidative stress (23).
+Both mixtures improved liver function, reduced inflammation, and decreased oxidative stress (

 Unfortunately, research on the liver-protecting effects of cloves and eugenol in humans is limited.

-Nevertheless, keep in mind that eugenol is toxic in high amounts.
-One case study in a 2-year-old boy showed that 5 to 10 ml of clove oil caused serious liver damage (27).
+Nevertheless, eugenol is toxic in high amounts.
+One case study in a 2-year-old boy showed that 5–10 mL of clove oil caused serious liver damage (

 Research shows that the compounds found in cloves may help keep blood sugar under control.

-An animal study found that clove extract helped moderate blood sugar increases in diabetic mice (3).
+An animal study found that clove extract helped moderate blood sugar increases in mice with diabetes (

-Another test-tube and animal study looked at the effects of clove extract and nigericin, a compound found in cloves, both on human muscle cells and in diabetic mice.
+Another test-tube and animal study looked at the effects of clove extract and nigericin, a compound found in cloves, both on human muscle cells and in mice with diabetes.

-Cloves and nigericin were found to increase the uptake of sugar from the blood into cells, increase the secretion of insulin and improve the function of cells that produce insulin (28).
+Cloves and nigericin were found to increase the uptake of sugar from the blood into cells, increase the secretion of insulin, and improve the function of cells that produce insulin (

 Insulin is a hormone responsible for transporting sugar from your blood into your cells.
 The proper functioning of insulin is essential for maintaining steady blood sugar levels.